-- On the mmSolve2D window, buttons can stop and restart the calculation: - Reset: Return to beginning of problem. - LoadProblem: Restart with a new problem. - Run: Apply a sequence of fields until all complete. - Relax: Run the ODE at the current applied field until the next control point is reached. - Pause: Click anytime to stop the solver.
+- $\bullet\,$ On the ${\bf mmSolve2D}$ window, buttons can stop and restart the calculation: - Reset: Return to beginning of problem. - LoadProblem: Restart with a new problem. - Run: Apply a sequence of fields until all complete. - Relax: Apply a single field and run the ODE to equilibrium. - Pause: Click anytime to stop the solver.
 Restart with Run or Relax. - Field-: Apply the previous field again. - Field+: Apply the next field in the list. - Output options can be changed and new output windows opened.